cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/README.md

 The Question-Answering System for The World Avatar involves retrieving data from RDF graphs and other data sources such as HTTP endpoints.
 To do so, input questions need to be converted into SPARQL queries and HTTP requests, whose execution would yield the desired data.
 The conversion of natural language queries to data requests is facilitated by in-context learning (ICL), which entails engineering a text prompt for Large Language Models (LLMs) to automatically perform the transformation.
 The prompt may include context information such as parsing examples and the structure of target predictions.

 ### Key Features
-- Utilises in-context learning for query transformation
+- Utilises in-context learning for semantic parsing
 - Supports multiple data sources including RDF graphs and HTTP endpoints
 - Employs LLMs for natural language understanding
 - Provides a user-friendly frontend interface
-- Offers efficient backend processing with caching and inference capabilities
 - Includes tools for data generation and preparation

 ## Architecture overview

-The architecture of the project consists of a frontend (user interface), a backend (handling queries, model inference, and Knowledge Graph access), and additional data generation modules.
-These components communicate through RESTful APIs and other protocols.
+The architecture of the project consists of a frontend (user interface), a backend (handling queries, model inference, and Knowledge Graph access), and additional data generation scripts.

 ```mermaid
 graph TD